Le-Tuan-Binh/ucademy/markdown/knowledge.md

 **`prefetch`**: Prefetching happens when a <Link /> component enters the user's viewport (initially or through scroll).
 Next.js prefetches and loads the linked route (denoted by the href) and data in the background to improve the performance of client-side navigations.

-Prefetching is only enabled in production.
+**Prefetching** is only enabled in production.
 Here are some value of `prefetching`

-- true (default): The full route and its data will be prefetched.
+- <true (default):> The full route and its data will be prefetched.

-- false: Prefetching will not happen when entering the viewport, but will happen on hover.
+- <false>: Prefetching will not happen when entering the viewport, but will happen on hover.
 If you want to completely remove fetching on hover as well, consider using an <a> tag or incrementally adopting the App Router, which enables disabling prefetching on hover too.